dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 This execution mode is not a command, per se, but rather a command-line option that enables executing plugins to the dafny tool.

-The form of the command-line is `dafny --plugin:<path-to-one-assembly[,argument]*>` where the argument to `--plugi` gives the path to the compiled assemply of the plugin and the arguments to be provided to the plugin.
+The form of the command-line is `dafny --plugin:<path-to-one-assembly[,argument]*>` where the argument to `--plugin` gives the path to the compiled assemply of the plugin and the arguments to be provided to the plugin.

 More on writing and building plugins can be found [in this section](#sec-plugins).

 #### 25.5.1.12.
 Legacy operation

 Prior to implementing the command-based CLI, the `dafny` command-line simply took files and options and the arguments to options.
-That mode of operation is still supported, though discouraged.
+That legacy mode of operation is still supported, though discouraged.
 The command `dafny -?` produces the list of legacy options.
-In particular, the common commands liek `dafny verify` and `dafny build` are accomplished with combinations of options like `-compile`, `-compileTarget` and `spillTargetCode`.
+In particular, the common commands like `dafny verify` and `dafny build` are accomplished with combinations of options like `-compile`, `-compileTarget` and `-spillTargetCode`.